Capitals dominate Islanders 6-3 to stay in 1st in East - WTMJ

 Associated Press

-Evgeny Kutznetsov had a goal and two assists, and Nic Dowd, Garnet Hathaway and T.J.
+Evgeny Kuznetsov had a goal and two assists, and Nic Dowd, Garnet Hathaway and T.J.
 Oshie also scored as the Capitals won for the second time in three nights at Nassau Coliseum.

 Washington, which also won 1-0 in a shootout on Thursday, remained in first place in the tight East Division, one point ahead of second-place Pittsburgh.
 The Islanders are in third, two points behind the Penguins, and three ahead of Boston.